buidai123/alacritty_blur_window/README.md

 ## Getting Started (Choose Your Adventure!)

-You can clone this repo or just download the script manually, it's up to you alright.
+You can clone this repo or just download the script manually to the `~\bluralacritty` directory you can place wherever you want but remember to change the path in the `blurala.py` file otherwise it won't work, it's up to you alright.

 ### A Note on Opacity